-Founded in 2016 and registered with the Corporate Affairs Commission, Nigeria, the Onyebuchi Chris Ifediora (OCI) Foundation is a non-governmental, non-profit and non-political organisation established with the aim of breaking down barriers to the attainment of excellence through a three-pronged action plan targeted on Education, Health and Empowerment/Charity Activities.
+Founded in 2016 and registered with the Corporate Affairs Commission, Nigeria, the Onyebuchi Chris Ifediora (OCI) Foundation (International) is a non-governmental, non-profit and non-political organisation established with the aim of breaking down barriers to the attainment of excellence through a three-pronged action plan targeted on Education, Health and Empowerment/Charity Activities.

 In June 2018, the OCI Foundation was formally registered as an Australian charity organization as well, by the Australian Charities and Not-for-profits Commission (ACNC), thereby according the Foundation an international status.